If you only had time to spend with just one donor, who would it be?

 Carol is retired, a widow, and living on a fixed income.
 She’s given $50 to you every year for the past 5 years.
 She cares deeply about your cause.
 But unless she’s left you a big gift in her will, you’ll probably never realize the level of her commitment.

-She’s flying under the radar.
 She may have way more that she could bring to the table if she just felt a little more connected to your organization.
 She might be the best volunteer you ever had or have strong connections with people who could make game-changing donations.

 Most people doing fundraising are too busy to care.
 Or too busy to take the time to think through the things they can do to make a meaningful difference to each and every donor, especially those like Carol.